WeebNetsu/YouTube-Projects/Python/Flask/tor-friends/README.md

 It could be nice if a user could follow another user if they like the type of torrents the user uploads.
 Then allow the user to see a feed of all the torrents released by the people they follow/

+#### Store torrents in a database

+Currently the torrents are stored in a .json file.
+It would be better if it was stored in a database, similar to the user accounts.

 #### Add notifications

 Add notifications!
 If someone follows you, get notified!
 A torrent was marked as spam?
 Notify the admin!
 Add a notification page or section that will display all the user's notifications.